cod-r/docker-k8s-course/kubernetes1/README.md

 # Kubernetes intro

-Start with this presentation: **Kubernetes intro** (gdrive viorel@esol)

 ## Using Kubernetes with Rancher Desktop

 - enable Kubernetes in Rancher Desktop
 - run `docker ps` - you will see many (13-14) containers with the name `k8s_...`
-- also the file `~/.kube/config` should be created
+- the file `~/.kube/config` should be created

 We plan to use multiple Kubernetes clusters.
-There are many ways to do this but my prefference is to have a configuration file for each one.
+There are many ways to do this but my preference is to have a configuration file for each one.
 So, save that file with another name, then tell `kubectl` to use it with the new name:

 ```
 mv ~/.kube/config ~/.kube/config-rd